 - Do not starve yourself: Starving oneself means crash dieting.
 This is not the best thing to do.
 A healthy way of fasting will be to keep eating nuts and fruits every two hours.
 Unless you don’t have prior experience, you should not attempt fasting without eating anything at all.

 - No fried foods: Nobody is immune to cravings and fried foods lure us the same.
-There is no point in fasting if one ends up hogging on fried foods.
-Stick to pan tossed snacks with minimal or no oil.
+There is no point in fasting if one ends up hogging fried foods.
+Stick to pan-tossed snacks with minimal or no oil.
 Also, do not overload your plate with ghee.